 In the Azores there are more cows than people!
 The major industry is farming here and hopefully it will remain like this for long.

-The lakes of Sete Cidades, literally ‘Seven Cities’, saw their name creation after the first explorers who visited here thought they were so big that seven cities could fit in.
+The lakes of Sete Cidades, literally means ‘Seven Cities’.
+They saw their name creation after the first explorers who visited here thought they were so big that seven cities could fit in.
 These lakes are in volcano craters, no wonder the surroundings are so fertile and vegetation is so lush.

 Not a lot of young people live in the Azores.
 Most of the Azoreans work in farming and you may still meet a former whale hunter, like we did in Sete Cidades.
 Whale hunting was a very important industry in the past and in fact there are still remains of whale factories.
-Whales are still an important source of income as nowadays the Azores are one of the best places in the world to go for whale watching.
+Whales are still an important source of income.
+This is because nowadays the Azores are one of the best places in the world to go for whale watching.

 Volcanic activity is highly present and there is a constant reminder of this.
-In beaches like Ferraria where you can take a bath in the Atlantic Ocean in waters as hot as 36 degrees Celsius, thanks to the hot springs that feed the natural swimming pool that has formed here.
-Volcanic rock is also used for construction and the white paint that is used for the houses creates a picturesque effect that merges well with the surrounding greenery.
+In beaches like Ferraria you can take a bath in the Atlantic Ocean in waters as hot as 36 degrees Celsius.
+This is thanks to the hot springs that feed the natural swimming pool that has formed here.
+Azoreans use volcanic rock for construction.
+They use white paint for the houses and this creates a picturesque effect that merges well with the surrounding greenery.
 Moreover the colour of the cliffs and the rocks contrasts with that of the blue sea creating landscapes that are jaw dropping!

-Food is the biggest surprise we had.
+I had the biggest surprise when I tasted the local food.
 I was expecting to find natural beauty in abundance and although I was in awe at each viewpoint we stopped at, I was expecting this.
 However I did not expect to find such delicious food.
-Our local guide (thanks Daniel) took us to the best restaurants in the island, the ones that are not on Trip Advisor, where food is genuine and where local farmers go to eat.
+Our local guide took us to the best restaurants in the island, the ones that are not on Trip Advisor, where food is genuine and where local farmers go to eat.
 It is like eating at home.
-Main dishes here are based on meat and dairy products (given the abundance of cows) as well as fish and seafood.
-Freshness and genuinity of products is always guaranteed and the tenderness of the meat as well as the fresh sea smell sea of the fish are a proof for that!
+Main dishes here are based on meat and dairy products, as well as fish and seafood.
+Freshness and genuinity of products are always guaranteed!
+The tenderness of the meat as well as the fresh sea smell of the fish are a proof for that!